How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Cooking Times for Rice Cookers

 Be aware that different types of rice will require different cooking times – brown rice will take longer than white rice.
-Brown rice also absorbs more water so check your rice to water ratios.
-Following is in-depth information about rice to water ratios…
+Brown rice also absorbs more water, so check your rice-to-water ratios.
+Following is in-depth information about rice-to-water ratios…

 Rice to Water Ratio

-When cooking rice in a pot the general ratio of water to rice in a rice cooker is 1:2.
+When cooking rice in a pot, the general ratio of water to rice in a rice cooker is 1:2.
 That means 1 cup of rice to 2 cups of water.

 NOTE: The rice cooker cup measure could also vary from brand to brand.